arttumiettinen/pi2/README.md

 - Build everything in itl2.sln solution file using Visual Studio.
 The output is placed to x64/Release folder.

 ## License

 This software is licensed under [GNU General Public License v3.0.](LICENSE.txt)

 Some external parts of the software (that might be statically or dynamically linked depending on configuration) are licensed under their respective licenses.
 At least libpng, zlib, and FFTW 3 are used.
 Some code from third parties licensed separately is also used.
 Please run `pi2 license` for most up-to-date information.

+## Design decisions & some reasoning why things are done as they are

+- Simplicity: Everything must be as simple and understandable as possible.
+Therefore, "C with classes" approach is mostly used.
+Every operation is preferably a simple function call.
+Only a minimal number of stateful objects is used.
+- Performance: All algorithms should be as performant as possible and parallelized.
+OpenMP has been chosen as threading library.
+Code should be written such that automatic SIMD compilation is easy.
+For the original author this point is easier to ensure if iteration is explicit and not hidden inside iterator objects.
+Therefore, iteration is made using explicit loops.
+- When there are multiple possibilities, the library should automatically choose the most performant algorithm.
+- Implementation must be as readable as possible even for inexperienced developers.
+- Algorithms are designed for 2D and 3D images unless nD implementation is simpler than implementation bound to specific image dimensions.
+Complexity is never increased by adding nD implementation.
+- Complex operations are not hidden inside operator overloads.
+If a calculation might take long time for a big image, it should be initiated using a function call.

+## Contact

+Problems or questions?
+Contact arttu.miettinen@psi.ch.